rsjk/RandomTiming/README.md

 7. Install project dependencies with "pip install -r requirements.txt"
 8. Run in the Flask development server with "python main.py"
 9. Create the app with "gcloud app create"
-10. Select a region
-11. Deploy the app with "gcloud app deploy app.yaml --project [Project ID]"
+10. Deploy the app with "gcloud app deploy app.yaml --project [Project ID]"
-12. The default URL of your app is [Project ID].appspot.com.
+11. The default URL of your app is [Project ID].appspot.com.
 Or you can use the "gcloud app browse" command to open it

 ### Python Virtual Machine
 1. Create a new project in Google Cloud Platform